 Click here to purchase tickets for May 7 at 2:30 pm

-The New Tradition Chorus is an award-winning men’s a cappella chorus with members from Chicago and the surrounding suburbs Chartered in 1982, this Illinois District chapter of the Barbershop Harmony Society has a long-standing reputation for delighting audiences through exciting harmonies and memorable performances of songs spanning decades and genres.
+The New Tradition Chorus is an award-winning a cappella chorus singing in the TTBB range with members from Chicago and the surrounding suburbs Chartered in 1982, this Illinois District chapter of the Barbershop Harmony Society has a long-standing reputation for delighting audiences through exciting harmonies and memorable performances of songs spanning decades and genres.
 The chorus rehearses in Northbrook, IL